equinor/TimeSeriesAnalysis/docs/articles/processsimulator.md

 In addition, models support adding signals directly to the output.
 This is a feature intended for modeling disturbances.
 The IDs of such signals are referred to as *additive input IDs*.

-### Estimating disturbances and simulating their effects
+### Estimating disturbances and simulating their effects using PlantSimulator.SimulateSingle()

 If the ``inputData`` given to the PlantSimulator includes measured pid-outputs ``u`` and process outputs ``y`` of feedback loops, then PlantSimulator uses that